scholzj/kekspose/README.md

 ### Does Keksposé support KRaft-based Apache Kafka clusters?

-Keksposé supports Kraft-based Apache Kafka cluster.
+Keksposé supports a Kraft-based Apache Kafka cluster.
 However, it exposes the broker nodes only.

 ### What access rights do I need to run Keksposé?